mathewmoon/aws-assumptions/README.md

 # aws-assumptions

-Easily switch between roles, or a chain of roles and create boto3 clients and resources off of those assumed identities.
+* Easily switch between roles, or a chain of roles and create boto3 clients and resources off of those assumed identities.
-Along with being able to use this package as an import a cli script is included.
+* Can be used as a library to assume roles.
+The created object also provides a factory for creating boto3 clients/resources off of the object
+* CLI script that allows printing credentials to stdout as either the standard response from boto3.sts.assume_role or formatted to use as env vars in a *nix terminal.
+* CLI provides `exec` command to execute terminal commands in a subshell with the newly minted credentials injected into the environment
+.

 ## CLI Usage